gmherb/envtab/README.md

 ## Done

+- Fix the color output with show --all
 - Support `--key` and `--value` in showCmd to locate specific vars without using `$(echo $KEY)` or `$(env|grep $VAL)`:
   - Show env var matching `--key`
   - Show env var matching `--value`